 4.4 – For all WMAs combined statewide, the limit for all seasons and methods combined is two deer per day, 5 deer total, no more than two antlered bucks, unless otherwise specified.
 Antlerless deer limit is two deer per day, unless otherwise specified.
-All antlerless deer must be tagged with either a date specific antlerless deer tag or an individual antlerless deer tag.
+All antlerless deer must be tagged with an individual antlerless deer tag.

 4.5 – Individual Antlerless Deer Tags: Tags are valid in Game Zone 1 beginning Oct.
 1 and in Game Zones 2, 3, and 4 beginning Sept.
 15. For all WMAs combined a maximum of five (5) individual antlerless deer tags may be used in all Game Zones, except only three individual antlerless deer tags may be used in Game Zone 1.

-4.7 – Deer must be tagged immediately after harvest and before being moved from the point of kill and the tag must be validated as prescribed by the SCDNR.
+4.6 – All deer must be tagged immediately after harvest and before being moved from the point of kill and the tag must be validated as prescribed by the SCDNR.
 Tag must remain attached until the deer/carcass is quartered or received by a processor.